andersonbcdefg/cramBERT/README.md

 * "[Cramming: Training a Language Model on a Single GPU in One Day](https://arxiv.org/pdf/2212.14034.pdf)", by Jonas Geiping and Tom Goldstein

 The OpenWebText2 dataset used to train the model was collected by EleutherAI and is available [here](https://github.com/EleutherAI/openwebtext2), along with preprocessing utilities.
 I directly borrowed some of this code to load the dataset from JSONL archives.
 It is licensed under the [MIT License](https://github.com/EleutherAI/openwebtext2/blob/master/LICENSE).

+# Acknowledgments
+Special thanks to Jonas Geiping, an author of the Cramming paper who was exceptionally helpful and kind in answering my questions about the paper, code, and training details.